Grandma's Boy (2006 film): Accolades

 The film won several honors in High Times' 2006 Stony Awards, including "Best Stoner Movie", "Best Actor in a Movie" (Allen Covert), and "Best Pot Scene in a Movie".

 Home media

-The film was released on DVD on May 9, 2006, with theatrical (94 minutes) and unrated (95 minutes) versions.
+The film was released on DVD on May 9, 2006, by 20th Century Fox Home Entertainment, with theatrical (94 minutes) and unrated (95 minutes) versions.
+The film grossed $35 million in DVD sales in the United States, plus more for rentals and television revenue.

 In a December 2022 interview with the Stiff Socks podcast, Nick Swardson tells of he and Adam Sandler meeting the then-CEO of Blockbuster in the late 2010s, who told them that Grandma's Boy was "one of their most stolen movies of all time, because nobody ... returned the movie, EVER!"

 Soundtrack

 The soundtrack includes tracks of film dialogue between the musical tracks.